Search by Provider Name

 FAMILY PROMISE OF WASHINGTON COUNTY

-The staff works closely with the families, giving them individual attention and support to help them become self-sufficient.
+Provides a small shelter program and case management.
+Families live and sleep at one of our shelter houses.
+Staff work closely with the families, giving them individual attention and support to help them become self-sufficient.
 A family advocate is assigned to each family to make a tailored plan for permanent housing.

 5625 SW Erickson Avenue